top of page

 Image of my Mira Hormone Monitor along with the Ovum and Max Wands I purchased.

 I purchased the Mira Hormone Tracker along with the Ovum and Max Wands to test my FSH, Estrogen, Progesterone and LH levels.
+Use Code: INFORMED for 20% your order!!

 My Mira Review: Tracking Peri-menopause & HRT Success